bugzilla/bugzilla/docs/en/rst/style.rst

 .. code-block:: perl

    # This is some Perl code
    print "Hello";

 There is a
 `list of all available lexer names <http://pygments.org/docs/lexers/>`_ available.
 We currently use ``console``, ``perl``, and ``sql``. ``none`` is also a valid value.

+Use 4-space indentation, except where a different value is better so that things line up.
+So normally two spaces for bulleted lists, and 3 spaces for .. blocks.

 Inline Directives
 #################